2010

 Biography

-Sasha Chanoff is the Founder and Executive Director of RefugePoint, a humanitarian organization that provides lasting solutions for the world’s most at risk refugees.
+Sasha Chanoff is the Founder and CEO of RefugePoint, a humanitarian organization that partners with refugees to access life-changing solutions and transforms how the world supports them.

 As a visionary, a social entrepreneur, and a successful fundraiser, Chanoff has strengthened refugee resettlement and self-reliance alliances with the U.N.
 Refugee Agency, non-governmental organization (NGO) partners, and governments.